History of mathematics: 20th century

 The 20th century saw mathematics become a major profession.
-Every year, thousands of new Ph.D.s in mathematics were awarded, and jobs were available in both teaching and industry.
+By the end of the century, thousands of new Ph.D.s in mathematics were being awarded every year, and jobs were available in both teaching and industry.
 An effort to catalogue the areas and applications of mathematics was undertaken in Klein's encyclopedia.

 In a 1900 speech to the International Congress of Mathematicians, David Hilbert set out a list of 23 unsolved problems in mathematics.
 These problems, spanning many areas of mathematics, formed a central focus for much of 20th-century mathematics.
-Today, 10 have been solved, 7 are partially solved, and 2 are still open.
+10 have been solved, 7 partially solved, and 2 are still open.
 The remaining 4 are too loosely formulated to be stated as solved or not.

 Notable historical conjectures were finally proven.
 In 1976, Wolfgang Haken and Kenneth Appel proved the four color theorem, controversial at the time for the use of a computer to do so.
 Andrew Wiles, building on the work of others, proved Fermat's Last Theorem in 1995.
 Paul Cohen and Kurt Gödel proved that the continuum hypothesis is independent of (could neither be proved nor disproved from) the standard axioms of set theory.
-In 1998 Thomas Callister Hales proved the Kepler conjecture.
+In 1998, Thomas Callister Hales proved the Kepler conjecture, also using a computer.

 Mathematical collaborations of unprecedented size and scope took place.
 An example is the classification of finite simple groups (also called the "enormous theorem"), whose proof between 1955 and 2004 required 500-odd journal articles by about 100 authors, and filling tens of thousands of pages.
 A group of French mathematicians, including Jean Dieudonné and André Weil, publishing under the pseudonym "Nicolas Bourbaki", attempted to exposit all of known mathematics as a coherent rigorous whole.
 The resulting several dozen volumes has had a controversial influence on mathematical education.

 Differential geometry came into its own when Albert Einstein used it in general relativity.
 Entirely new areas of mathematics such as mathematical logic, topology, and John von Neumann's game theory changed the kinds of questions that could be answered by mathematical methods.
-All kinds of structures were abstracted using axioms and given names like metric spaces, topological spaces etc. As mathematicians do, the concept of an abstract structure was itself abstracted and led to category theory.
+All kinds of structures were abstracted using axioms and given names like metric spaces, topological spaces etc. The concept of an abstract structure was itself abstracted and led to category theory.
 Grothendieck and Serre recast algebraic geometry using sheaf theory.
 Large advances were made in the qualitative study of dynamical systems that Poincaré had begun in the 1890s.